BradleyMatera/dids/docs/methods/index.md

 did:peer is best for situations requiring transient or highly confidential identity exchanges, such as in secure messaging or localized applications.

 ---

+## did:vld

+**Overview:**
+The did:vld method leverages the Veilid network, a privacy-focused distributed application platform, to create and manage DIDs.
+It uses Veilid's distributed hash table (DHT), cryptographic primitives, and decentralized architecture to provide a secure, private, and resilient foundation for decentralized identifiers.

+**Format Example:**
+- `did:vld:z6MkhaXgBZDvotDkL5257faiztiGiC2QtKLGpbnnEGta2doK`

+**Strengths:**
+- **Decentralized Resolution:** Uses Veilid's DHT for resolving DIDs without central authorities.
+- **Cryptographic Verification:** Leverages Blake3 hashing and Veilid's cryptographic primitives for secure verification.
+- **Privacy-Preserving:** Supports pairwise DIDs to prevent correlation across contexts.
+- **Resilient:** Distributed storage ensures high availability and fault tolerance.
+- **Lightweight:** Efficient enough for real-time agent needs and resource-constrained devices.

+**Limitations:**
+- **Ecosystem Dependency:** Relies on the Veilid network infrastructure for resolution.
+- **Emerging Standard:** As a newer method, it has a smaller ecosystem of tools and implementations compared to more established methods.

+*Additional Considerations:*
+The did:vld method is particularly well-suited for applications requiring strong privacy guarantees and resilient decentralized infrastructure.
+For detailed specifications, see the [did:vld Method Specification](did-vld.md), [Summary](did-vld-summary.md), and [Complete Reference](did-vld-complete-reference.md).

 ## Other Notable Methods